airacommunity/AIRA-Documentation/AIRA Installation Guide.md

     ```
     https://127.0.0.1:8888
     ```

-Enter the IP address of your server in the address bar, followed by the corresponding port numbers.
-If using default ports:

 ## Conclusion
 Congratulations!
 You have successfully completed the installation of AIRA on your CentOS/RHEL 7.x server.
 By following the provided steps, you've configured the necessary components, set file permissions, and accessed the AIRA installation wizard to finalise the setup.